A Guide to Improving Metabolic Health for Longevity

 • Prioritize Compound Movements: If you're short on time, focus on exercises that hit multiple muscle groups at once—squats, deadlifts, and overhead presses give you the most metabolic bang for your buck.

-Supporting Cellular Repair and Longevity
+Supporting Cellular Repair, Mitochondrial Function, and Longevity

 Consistent exercise also plays a vital role in healthy aging.
 It stimulates your body’s natural production of NAD+, a critical coenzyme that helps with cellular repair and energy metabolism.
 Our NAD+ levels naturally decline as we get older, which can impact how well our cells function.